How do I sign up to hire an intern for the summer?

 Are media companies allowed to select their own intern?

 Yes.
 Media companies can select their own intern and send them to a Dow Jones News Fund residency program.
-They must still agree to pay the News Fund $1,200 per intern for pre-internship training, and to pay interns a weekly salary of at least $400 for a minimum of 10 weeks.
+They must still agree to pay the News Fund $1,200 per intern for pre-internship training, and to pay interns a weekly salary of at least $525 for a minimum of 10 weeks.
 Discounted fees are available for qualified nonprofit organizations.

 The Fund will also do its best to satisfy special requests media companies may have, such as placing a graduating senior, a local resident or interns with special language or computer skills.